 - 60 g Rolled oats

-Add some lettuce to the bottom bun, then some Mexican coleslaw, a cooked bean burger and the top with Greek yoghurt, guacamole and salsa before serving.
+- Add some lettuce to the bottom bun, then some coleslaw, a cooked bean burger and the top with Greek yogurt, guacamole and salsa before serving.